What are recipient statuses in campaigns

 Unsubscribed:

-The system applies this status when a recipient chooses to unsubscribe from the campaign by clicking on the unsubscribe link that you included to your emails.
+The system applies this status when a recipient clicks on an unsubscribe link in one of your emails.

 Moved: